 I help the people who create products understand how people think, perceive, and act.

-The first step in this process is to understand that you are never (well, seldom) designing for people who are like you.
-Then, you need knowledge and tools that help you see the world through others eyes.
+The first step in this process is to understand that you are seldom designing for people who are like you.
+Then, you need knowledge and tools that help you see the world through other's eyes.

 I make use of my understanding of human behavior (a PhD in Human Factors Psychology) and my many years as an instructor, helping people use software.